simplefoc/simplefoc.github.io/docs/simplefoc_library/code/motors/bldc_motors.md

 <blockquote class="warning" markdown="1">
 <p class="heading">RULE OF THUMB: KV value </p>
-We suggest to set the `KV` value provided to the library to 10-20% higher than the one given in the datasheet, or the one determined experimentally.
+We suggest to set the `KV` value provided to the library to 50-70% higher than the one given in the datasheet, or the one determined experimentally.
+Depending on the motor mechanics the appropriate value will be in between the 100% to 200% of the motor's KV rating.
 </blockquote>

 <blockquote class="info" markdown="1">